 Save 10-15% of Your Gross Salary

 A good rule of thumb is contributing between 10-15% of your gross income to your TSP (including your agency match).
 This savings rate assumes that you start to save for retirement before age 32 and save until age 67.
 You can be on the lower end of the range if you begin in your early 20s, or you should aim to save more if you’re starting in your late 30s or 40s.
-Considering your agency match, if you begin contributing to your TSP before age 32, you will only have to contribute between 5-10% to fall within the recommended savings rate.
+When including your agency match, if you begin contributing to your TSP before age 32, you will only have to contribute between 5-10% to fall within the recommended savings rate.

 More Is Not Always Better